 In the TV show, Linlithgow Palace represented Wentworth prison where Jamie was tortured by Black Jack.
 As it’s only 15 miles west of Edinburgh it can easily be combined with a visit to the city.
 If you want to learn more about it read my Guide to Linlithgow Palace.

-Midhope Castle is actually a part of the Hopetoun House estate so it’s possible it will be opened up to tourists one day, but that isn’t being planned at the moment.
+Midhope Castle is a part of the Hopetoun House estate so it may be opened up to tourists one day, but that isn’t being planned at the moment.
 If you want a visit outside of a guided tour see the Hopetoun House website for details.

 Pollock Country Park and Pollock House is an enormous public park located a few miles south of Glasgow city centre.
 Because the park is so expansive it’s difficult to say exactly where scenes from Outlander were filmed but it’s known that the area around Pollock House was used as the Carolina Scottish festival in season four and the French countryside for the duel between Jamie and Black Jack in season two.

 Preston Mill (Lallybroch) is another historic site near Edinburgh that was used during the filming of Outlander.
-The mill is managed by the National Trust for Scotland who have restored the water wheel and Dutch-style doocot (used to keep pigeons) back to their former glory and it’s now a popular attraction.
+The mill is managed by the National Trust for Scotland which has restored the water wheel and Dutch-style doocot (used to keep pigeons) back to their former glory and it’s now a popular attraction.

-Preston Mill portrayed part of the Lallybroch estate in season one as well as a courtroom where Geillis Duncan and Claire were accused of witchcraft.
+Preston Mill portrayed the part of the Lallybroch estate in season one as well as a courtroom where Geillis Duncan and Claire were accused of witchcraft.
+You’ll find more information about it in The Complete Guide to Preston Mill.

 There are several lead coffins in an underground chamber beneath the mausoleum which includes the headless 11th Lord Lovat who was executed in the Tower of London.